 Fable II and Fable III do this with every random villager you meet.
 Every non or semi important/useful villager is given atleast a first name and a title depicting either their job(shop owners) or their role, housewife, villager etc.

 Dragon Quest VIII, for example, only people that are important have names displayed in their dialogue boxes.

 Lampshaded in Dragon Quest Monsters: Joker, where someone in the main town claims he is your rival, but then muses that you probably think of him as "some random blue-haired NPC."

 Jade Empire.
 The Old Man might be an exception, though, since he's a quest giver with the name of "Old Man".

 Oblivion and Skyrim partially avert this - most NPCs have unique names.
-There's still a lot of genreric "Fire Mage"s & "Bandit Hedge Wizard"s.
+There's still a lot of generic "Fire Mage"s & "Bandit Hedge Wizard"s.

-Shadow Hearts averts this — everyone has a name which is also a capsule description of them.
+Shadow Heartseveryone has a name which is also a capsule description of them.
 Not an actual name from the game, but an example of what this means would be "Nervous Man Monterey".

-Lost Odyssey and Enchanted Arms use these as well.
+Lost Odyssey and Enchanted Arms use a capsule description as well.
 Scarily enough, Enchanted Arms uses this in a school that SCREAMS 'main setting of the game'... it's blown up before the prologue.

-All three Star Ocean games do something similar; while some NPCs will have names, some will have just a title like this, while others will have both a title and a name.
+All three Star Ocean games do something similar; while some NPCs will have names, some will have just a title, while others will have both a title and a name.

 As in most RPGs, Baldur's Gate II has lots of unimportant characters without names, but provides something of a Lampshade Hanging when the following dialogue option pops up: "You are just a nameless observer.
 Of what use can you be to me?"